 It is not possible for Associated Members of the Personnel (MPAs) to become voluntary members of the CHIS, irrespective of their conditions of association with CERN.

-The Allianz Care Healthcare Plan for CERN MPAs is a private insurance for Associated Members of the CERN Personnel (MPAs) and their accompanying family members (financially dependent spouse or partner and children).
+The Allianz Care Healthcare Plan for CERN MPAs is a private insurance for Associated Members of the CERN Personnel (MPAs) and their accompanying family members (financially dependent spouse or partner and children who are living in France or Switzerland).
 Each covered person must be registered and paid for individually.

 International Travel Insurance for professional travellers

-However, travel insurances typically are subsidiary insurances, in addition to an insurance in the home country.
+However, travel insurances are typically subsidiary insurances, in addition to a primary insurance in the home country.
 As such, they have a limited number of benefits, e.g. usually no preventive care, no maternity benefits, no treatment of a pre-existing medical condition and any of its consequences or complications, etc. The maximum benefit might also be insufficiently low.
 The Allianz health insurance for MPAs is a more comprehensive insurance with more benefits (for a higher premium than typical travel insurances) and is more recommended for longer-term stays and MPAs with family.

-Holders of a Swiss legitimation card "P" and their family members, if holders of a legitimation card "B", "C", "D", "E", "G", "L", "P" or of a Ci permit, can take out voluntary membership with the Swiss LAMal insurance during the first 6 months from the date of issue of a legitimation card.
+Holders of a Swiss legitimation card "P" and their family members, if holders of a legitimation card types "B", "C", "D", "E", "G", "L", "P" or of a Ci permit, can take out voluntary membership with the Swiss LAMal insurance during the first 6 months from the date of issue of a legitimation card.
 The health insurance becomes effective retroactively as of the date the legitimation card is received.
 Further information is available here.